Why is there a big difference in wedding photography prices?

 6. Legitimate business

 Photography is one of the easiest businesses to start.
 There are plenty of magazine articles advising people to make money with their cameras but it’s actually a very challenging and expensive business to maintain.
 Some cut corners by not being properly licensed and insured, not paying taxes, or having inadequate equipment for the job.
-I do operate my business legally but I keep costs down by not having staff and limiting myself to only the number of weddings I can handle while still providing excellent customer service.
+If their camera fails during the wedding will that derail their performance?
+If their computer dies, are your wedding photos gone forever?
+I operate my business legally but I keep costs down by not having staff and limiting myself to only the number of weddings I can handle while still providing excellent customer service.
+And yes, I have back-up equipment.

 What should I expect to pay for a wedding photographer?

 I remember going through sticker shock when I was a bride.
 I was a hobbyist not a Pro photographer at the time.
 Wedding magazines often underestimate the true cost of photography and give bad advice for keeping costs down (like using disposables or hiring students).
-But here is a good resource for the actual cost of Atlanta wedding photography as surveyed by recent brides.
+But here is a good resource for the actual cost of Atlanta wedding photography as surveyed by recent brides (Caveat- their wedding album prices are not accurate for a high quality professional wedding album which wholesales for about what they suggest a couple pay).
 My prices are very competitive and I do offer a lot of value.
 Contact me for more information.

 So, what is a reasonable price for wedding photographer?
 If photography is important to you, you should expect to pay a minimum of the average price in your area.
 Keep in mind that the actual cost in magazine articles or even the resource I share skew a bit low because it includes weddings that didn't have a professional photographer.